Frequently Asked Questions

 Nutritional supplements fall into a grey area with regard to prescribing.
 They are technically allowed on an NHS prescription but this will depend on individual GP’s and prescribing authorities.

-Certain areas will allow a specific brand like Viteyes, others might allow more or none.
+Certain areas will only allow a specific brands or none at all.
 So it is worth discussing this with your GP, especially if your ophthalmologist has recommended a particular product.